wlph17/sw-tutorial/more_c.md

 * `typedef` could be used to assign meaningful names to types, for abstraction or better readability: `typedef <type> <name>`.
 Example: `typedef long long UUID`.

-* This can also be used to avoid using `enum` in the type signature of variables: `typedef enum {A} Foo` and you can define a variable by `Foo a = A`.
-Technically this enum is anonymous.
-This also means that the declaration itself can be used as a type name. (see the example next section)
+* This can also be used to avoid using `enum` in the type signature of variables: `typedef enum {A} Foo` and you can define a variable by `Foo a = A`. <span class="hidden">Technically this enum is anonymous.
+This also means that the declaration itself can be used as a type name. (see the example next section)</span>

 --